Bobby Parnell: Kansas City Royals

 On January 7, 2017, Parnell signed a minor league contract with the Kansas City Royals.
 He exercised an opt out clause in his contract on May 31, 2017, and became a free agent.

 Chicago White Sox

 On June 6, 2017, Parnell and the White Sox agreed to a minor league deal.
 He was released on July 24, 2017.

 Pitching style

 Parnell throws primarily a hard four-seam fastball in the mid-to-high 90s with strong tailing action.
 His secondary pitch and main breaking ball in 2011 was a high-80s slider, but in 2012 he dropped the pitch in favor of a mid-80s knuckle curve.
 He has also toyed in the past with a splitter, but he rarely uses it.
 For 2012, he also developed a two-seam fastball.

 Personal life

 In 2011, Parnell married Maegan Walker in Concord, North Carolina.
-In 2010, Parnell adopted a golden retriever-yellow lab mix from North Shore Animal League which they named "Abby."
+In 2010, Parnell adopted a Golden Retriever-yellow Labrador Retriever mix from North Shore Animal League which they named "Abby."
 The couple lives in Parnell's hometown of Salisbury.
-The couple in January 2016 welcomed twin daughters Ava and Caroline.
+In January 2016, the couple welcomed twin daughters Ava and Caroline.